rainbowdashlabs/sql-java/docs/02/naming.md

 - Avoid duplication of the table name.
 If you table is named `user` and has a id column name it `id` instead of `user_id`.
-- Altough possible a column should not have the name name than its type.
+- Even if it is possible that a column has the same name as its type, this should be avoided.
 ### Primary key columns

 Most common is `id`